Proportional Justified Representation: Introduction

 \section{Introduction}

-Decision-making based on the aggregation of possibly conflicting preferences is a central problem in the field of social choice, which has received a considerable amount of attention from the artificial intelligence researchers \cite{conitzer:cacm,HBCOMSOC2016}.
+Decision-making based on the aggregation of possibly conflicting preferences is a central problem in the field of social choice, and as such it has received a considerable amount of attention from artificial intelligence researchers \cite{HBCOMSOC2016}.
 The most common preference aggregation scenario is the one where a single candidate has to be selected.
-However, there are also many applications where the goal is to select a fixed-size set of alternatives: example range from choosing a parliament or a committee to identifying a set of plans, allocating resources, shortlisting candidates for a job or an award, picking movies to be shown on a plane or creating a conference program \cite{bar-coe,Monr95a,ELS11a,SFS13a,elkind:scw17}.
-Recently, the complexity of multi-winner voting rules~\cite{betzler:jair13,AGG+14a} and their social choice properties~\cite{ELS11a,aziz:aaai15,aziz:scw,elkind:scw17} have been actively explored by the artificial intelligence research community.
+However, there are also many applications where the goal is to select a fixed-size set of alternatives: examples range from choosing a parliament or a committee~\cite{Monr95a,elkind:scw17} to identifying a set of plans~\cite{ELS11a}, allocating resources~\cite{bar-coe,ELS11a}, shortlisting candidates for a job or an award~\cite{elkind:scw17,lackner2025approval}, picking movies to be shown on a plane~\cite{elkind:scw17}, selecting validators in a blockchain consensus protocol~\cite{CeSt21a,boehmer2024approval}, putting together a slate of opinions on a controversial issue~\cite{fish2024generative}, or deciding on trees to be removed from a forest~\cite{pommerening2020democratising}.
+Multi-winner elections can also be used in in a range of machine learning tasks, such as recommender systems, dataset construction, or core-set selection (also referred to as instance selection); we discuss several such applications in more detail towards the end of this section.

+Recently, the computational complexity of multi-winner voting rules and their normative properties have been actively explored by the artificial intelligence research community. \citet{faliszewski2017multiwinner} give an overview of algorithmic and axiomatic challenges posed by multi-winner elections; the survey of \citet{lackner2021approvalbased} focuses specifically on approval-based multi-winner voting.

+Multi-winner voting rules are often applied in scenarios in which the set of winners needs to represent the different opinions or preferences of the agents participating in the election.
+Thus, it is important to formulate axioms that capture our intuition about what it means for a set of winners to provide a faithful representation of voters' preferences \cite{Monr95a,dummett,black1958theory}.